odpi/egeria/open-metadata-implementation/admin-services/docs/user/omag-server-platform-logging.md

 ## Options for logging system using Spring Boot server chassis

 The default java application server chassis for OMAG server is Spring Boot.
-As such it comes with support of variety technical logging options.
+As such it comes with support for variety of logging options.
 You can always check the options in the official guidelines [here](https://docs.spring.io/spring-boot/docs/current/reference/html/howto.html#howto-logging).

 Spring itself uses abstraction layer and chooses the logging implementation during runtime based on content of the classpath.